13 Positive Habits That Can Boost Your Success

 1. Create a task list first thing in the morning.

 Every morning before the day begins, and sometimes even as the previous one is ending, I like to briefly review my upcoming tasks for the next day and then prioritize them according to importance.
-Just spending this short 15 minutes allows me to have absolutely everything in alignment, and the result of that is a much better and more efficient day.
+Spending this short 15 minutes allows me to have absolutely everything in alignment, and the result of that is a much better and more efficient day.

 2. Share difficult problems you’re working through.